aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptx-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to XLTM via Python or Online App" h2="PPTX to XLTM conversion in your Python applications without installing Microsoft PowerPoint<sup>&reg;</sup> or Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a PPTX to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTX and XLTM files.
+Aspose.Total for Python via .NET" API is an ideal solution for Python developers who are looking to add a PPTX to XLTM conversion feature within their application.
+This API is a full package of various APIs dealing with different file formats including PPTX and XLTM files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The conversion process is done in two steps.
+Firstly, the PPTX file is converted to HTML using the "Aspose.Slides for Python via .NET" API.
+After that, the Excel Python API "Aspose.Cells for Python via .NET" is used to save the created HTML into the desired Microsoft Excel format.
+The API is easy to use and provides a wide range of features.
+It supports all versions of Microsoft PowerPoint and Excel, and can be used to convert PPTX to XLTM with just a few lines of code.
+It also provides a wide range of features such as setting the page orientation, setting the page size, setting the page margins, setting the page background color, and more.
+The API also provides a number of options for customizing the output file.
+It allows users to set the font size, font color, font style, font family, and more.
+It also provides the ability to add images, text, and shapes to the output file.
+Overall, "Aspose.Total for Python via .NET" API is an ideal solution for Python developers who are looking to add a PPTX to XLTM conversion feature within their application.
+It is easy to use and provides a wide range of features that make it an ideal choice for developers.

 {{% /blocks/products/pf/feature-page-summary %}}